 The No. 2 has all the questions from the No. 0 and the No. 1.
 If you're starting to use the BC with older children simply start with the No. 2.
-It covers all the basics of any Catholic catechism and every question of 0 and 1.
+It covers all the basics of any Catholic catechism and every question of the Nos.
+0 and 1.

-Pro Multis Media has a verbatim audio CD for the BC No. 1 (see CD and books below).
-See them below.
+Pro Multis Media has a verbatim audio Baltimore CD for the BC No. 1 (see CD and books below).

 The Baltimore Catechism, like any good catechism, teaches God's Will.
 What is God's Will for me?

 The BC teaches me to know, love and serve God in order to be happy with Him in Heaven.
 Being happy with Him in Heaven is why we exist.

 How do I know God's will for me personally, especially if I should not "interpret the Scriptures" to my own "perdition" as according to the book of St. Peter?
 Knowing the answers in the catechism, staying in the state of grace, praying, and keeping a good spiritual life are the beginning.

 We know Him, love Him, and serve Him when we

 These ask us to obey our lawful superiors and practice the virtues.
 Certitude is as easy as this!
 This is how we know God's Will.
 If we violate these, we disobey God's will.

 Some people spend a lifetime wondering these answers that they could have learned in First Communion class.
 We learn what God wants through the Catholic Church, so I heartily recommend that even adults read a child's BC to learn the basics.
 It is wonderful that parents learn the Faith at the same time as their children, yet think how much better it would have been if they'd known before.